Kerk91/STABILITY_POC_ADG/README.md

 # STABILITY_POC - File Authentication on the Global Trust Network

-This is a Next.js application that allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).
+Demo pplication that allows users to securely verify and manage file authenticity using blockchain technology through the Global Trust Network (GTN).

 ## 🌐 Live Demo